code-kern-ai/sequence-learn/README.md

 And please don't forget to leave a ⭐ if you like the work!

 ## License
-Distributed under the MIT License.
+Distributed under the Apache 2.0 License.
 See LICENSE.txt for more information.

 ## Contact
 This library is developed and maintained by [kern.ai](https://github.com/code-kern-ai).
 If you want to provide us with feedback or have some questions, don't hesitate to contact us.
 We're super happy to help ✌️